Guidelines for Extramural Activities, Associations and Conflict of Interest for Staff

 Extramural activities may not divert or diminish the work of a staff member, nor draw on University resources except incidentally and never to the detriment of the University.
 It is particularly important that extramural activities not use University supplies, telephone, postage, and the like, nor, except incidentally, space or clerical facilities unless full reimbursement is documented.

 Intramural activity during a portion of the normal working day (for example, a regular part-time teaching assignment) may provide a source for part of the individual's compensation, but should not normally provide compensation at a rate in excess of the regular full-time compensatory rate.
 Exceptions to this policy must be approved by the provost or dean or by the appropriate vice president.
-In no case may an individual be paid from any University source without a Personnel Action Form being signed by his or her primary, immediate supervisor.
+In no case may an individual be paid from any University source without a compensation plan being approved first by Human Resources.